 There is something about the months of November through about February that make me want some form of warm carbohydrate to accompany every meal I consume.
 My problem with most yeast breads is that I don’t realize I want to eat them until I’m pulling everything out an hour or so before dinner to start prepping.
 Homemade dough can be a big, long process and recipes that involve multiple risings and 2-3 hour windows, require some planning- which is why I usually only make them on special occasions.
 So this recipe is what I use on those easy weeknights when I just want to throw something together quickly and have it done in an hour ready to dunk into a warm bowl of soup.
 If you’re not a bread-maker, this recipe is totally for you.
 You don’t have to proof yeast, you don’t have to let the dough rise more than once, and you don’t even need to worry about shaping it nicely.
 This is as easy as it gets, and they’re done in about an hour (I always allow just a little longer).

-I actually based this recipe off of our Everyday Cinnamon Rolls, and it remains very, very similar.
+I actually based this quick rolls recipe off of our Everyday Cinnamon Rolls, and it remains very, very similar.
 One of the reasons that cinnamon roll recipe is so popular is because it’s quick!
 Many One-Hour Roll recipes you’ll find involve very limited ingredients, namely flour, water, salt, and yeast.
 That’s because things with fats and proteins, like milk, eggs, and butter, slow down the yeast activity.
 However, I played around with things and found I could use milk (I purposely use non-fat), a little butter, and a single egg, and still get quick results, with way more flavor than the basic recipes.
 So if you’re craving fresh bread, no fear.
 It’s only about an hour away.

 First place some milk, butter, and sugar in a microwavable container.
 If you’re out of milk, water will work fine, too.
 You want the temperature to be between 120-130; in my microwave that’s just about exactly 2 minutes.